-BURNOUT (noun): A workplace mental health phenomenon resulting from chronic, unmanaged workplace stress that is characterized by feelings of exhaustion, disengagement and negativity related to one's job, and reduced professional performance.
+BURNOUT (noun): A workplace mental health phenomenon resulting from chronic, unmanaged workplace stress that is characterized by feelings of exhaustion, disengagement and negativity related to one's job, and reduced professional performance.1

 A new poll commissioned by the American Heart Association through The Harris Poll found that burnout is a serious and ongoing workforce mental health challenge and it poses a threat to achieving health equity.

 82% of employees say they at least sometimes feel burned out in their professional roles, with 25% saying they feel this way often or always.

+Key Inequities in Burnout:

-Key Burnout Inequities: Women, LGBTQIA+, and frontline workers (such as healthcare or other essential employees) are less likely to report that their workplace as good or excellent
+Women, LGBTQIA+, and frontline workers (such as healthcare or other essential employees) are less likely to report their workplace well-being as good or excellent.

+78% males 71% females